Big Pigeon in Southwest Iowa

 • married Mildred Ella Collins.

 • 137th Inf.
 Regt., 35th Inf.
-Div., Third Army; FOD/KIA 17 Dec 1944; while on a patrol crossing the Biles River, boat overturned and he was pulled under by his equipment and drowned.
+Div., XII Corps, Third Army; FOD/KIA 17 Dec 1944; while on a patrol crossing the Biles River, boat overturned and he was pulled under by his equipment and drowned.

 • WWII Germany > The ETO > Lorraine-Alsace, 1944 > Lorraine/Third Army.